Hell to Pay (The Jeff Healey Band album)

-Hell to Pay is the second album by The Jeff Healey Band.
+Hell to Pay is the second album by the Jeff Healey Band.
 It was released in 1990, and was one of the top 25 best-selling albums in Canada.
 In 1991. it was nominated for a Juno Award for "Album of the Year".

-Guest musicians on the album include George Harrison, Jeff Lynne, Bobby Whitlock and Mark Knopfler.
+Guest musicians on the album include George Harrison, Jeff Lynne, Bobby Whitlock, Paul Shaffer, and Mark Knopfler.

 The album was recorded at Le Studio in Morin Heights, Quebec, Canada in January and February 1990.